Update browser for a secure Made experience

 Applications are now closed

-Course Schedule 2 days/evenings a week, Monday & Tuesday or Tuesday & Wednesday
+Course Schedule 2 days/evenings a week on a Monday, & Tuesday or Tuesday & Wednesday on bank holiday weeks.

 Stepping Up is a Level 2, 3-month drama and leadership training programme, run by National Youth Theatre in partnership with UCG (United Colleges Group).
 Participants choose from either an Acting or Leadership pathway and work to gain an OCN London Region Level 2 Extended Certificate in Performing Arts.